SoftwareAG/webmethods-api-gateway/docs/articles/operations/API Gateway migration steps - Simplified/Migrating API Gateway cluster using Backup mode/README.md

-# Migrating to API Gateway 10.5 using Backup mode for standalone
+# Migrating API Gateway cluster using Backup mode

-Supported Versions: 10.5
+Supported Versions: 10.3 Fix 4 and above

-> **Note:** For migrating to API Gateway version below 10.5 using Backup mode for standalone please refer [Migrating standalone API Gateway using Backup mode ](http://techcommunity.softwareag.com/pwiki/-/wiki/Main/Migrating standalone API Gateway using Backup mode).
+> **Note:** For migrating to API Gateway 10.5 using Backup mode for cluster please refer [Migrating to API Gateway 10.5 using Backup mode for cluster ](http://techcommunity.softwareag.com/pwiki/-/wiki/Main/Migrating+to+API+Gateway+10.5+using+Backup+mode+for+cluster).

 Overview of the tutorial
 ------------------------

-Migrating to API Gateway 10.5 from lower versions using **backup** mode is not straightforward after 10.5 upgraded its Internal Elasticsearch version to 7.2.0.
-That means, recovering the backup data of a lower version into 7.2.0 is not supported by Elasticsearch.
-Fortunately there is a workaround and this tutorial explains in detail the different approach and steps needed for migrating to a **standalone** API Gateway 10.5 using a **backup** taken from a lower version.
+This tutorial explains in detail the steps needed for migrating API Gateway **cluster** using **Backup** mode.

 > **Note:** This tutorial is applicable for on-premise installation only